CYCLO: Cyclic Graph Transformer Approach to Multi-Object Relationship Modeling in Aerial Videos: Related Work

 \textbf{Concepts.} The \textit{progressive} approach fuses pairwise features between object pairs at each frame, encoding the object relationship at that specific step, followed by a fully connected layer to classify the predicate types.
 However, it processes frames independently without considering the temporal context.
 The \textit{batch-progressive }approach employs a transformer block with positional embeddings on the fused query features.
 The \textit{hierarchical} approach represents a video as a sequence of graphs, integrating temporal and spatial information at different levels.
 The node and edge features are updated at each hierarchical level based on the previous level to capture evolving object relationships.

 \textbf{Limitations.} While the \textit{batch-progressive} approach considers temporal information, both these \textit{progressive} and \textit{batch-progressive} approaches have limitations in modeling the full complexity of temporal dynamics and dependencies in the video.
 In contrast, the \textit{hierarchical} graph approach can capture complex interactions and relationships between objects by considering the temporal evolution of graphs at different granularity levels.
-However, the hierarchical graph requires observation of the entire video to construct the graph (\ie, offline method).
+However, the hierarchical graph requires analyzing the entire video before constructing the graph (\ie offline method).
+These limitations underscore the need for more advanced approaches to efficiently model temporal dynamics, adaptively update memory to handle evolving video data, and accurately capture the intricate relationships between objects.

 \textbf{Advantages of Our Design.} Inspired by previous work~\cite{wang2023memory, cao2022circular}, which processes temporal features through iterative feedback loops and circular updating, we propose the CYCLO approach that circularly incorporates an updated history of relationships.
 In contrast to these methods, which focus on frame-level updates influenced by global features, our approach constructs and refines scene graphs for each frame, capturing static spatial relationships between objects and their dynamic evolution over time.
 By leveraging circular connectivity, CYCLO establishes a continuous loop of temporal information, ensuring no temporal edge is treated as a boundary.
 It enables the Transformer to operate online and then capture and update relationships between objects more effectively, correcting erroneous connections.
-The theoretical properties are included in Section~\ref{apendix:attention} of Appendices.
+The theoretical properties are included in Section~\ref{apendix:concepts} of Appendices.